consensus-shipyard/ipc/docs/subnet.md

-# Deploying an IPC subnet
+# Deploying IPC subnet infrastructure

 >💡 For background and setup information, make sure to start with the [README](/README.md).